SRUM: Fine-Grained Self-Rewarding for Unified Multimodal Models: Analysis of Self-Rewarding

 \subsection{Experimental Setup}

 \textbf{Model Architectures.} We evaluate SRUM on two powerful open-source UMMs.
 All experiments are conducted as a post-training phase, starting from the official pre-trained weights.
-Bagel~\citep{deng2025emerging} is a versatile UMM that serves as our primary model for comprehensive analysis, including main results, ablation studies, and generalization tests.
-We evaluate both its standard and Chain-of-Thought (CoT) inference modes.
-Blip3o~\citep{chen2025blip3} is another one of current SOTA UMMs used to validate the generality and effectiveness of our proposed SRUM with frozen MLLM training.
-Notably, our discussion is confined to AR with Diffusion head and MoT-type models, which represent the current SOTA in UMMs.
-AR-type models, such as the Show-O or janus, may exhibit biases stemming from under-leveraged generation and understanding capabilities.
+Bagel~\cite{deng2025emerging} is a versatile UMM that serves as our primary model for comprehensive analysis, including main results, ablation studies, and generalization tests.
+We evaluate both its standard and CoT inference modes.
+BLIP3o~\cite{chen2025blip3,wang2023detecting,radford2021learning} is another current SOTA UMM used to validate the generality and effectiveness of SRUM with frozen MLLM training.
+We focus on these two families because some AR-type models, such as Show-O and Janus, can exhibit biases stemming from under-leveraged generation or understanding capabilities.

 \textbf{Datasets and Benchmarks.} Our experiments leverage several specialized datasets for training and evaluation to ensure a thorough and multi-faceted analysis.
-For consistent and objective scoring across all generation benchmarks, we employ QwenVL-2.5-32B/QwenVL-2.5-72B~\citep{qwen2.5-vl} as the designated multimodal evaluator.
-Our experiment begins with instruction data sourced from the T2I-CompBench training set~\citep{huang2023t2i}.
-For our primary evaluation, we use the standard split of the same benchmark to compare SRUM-enhanced models against leading T2I and UMMs' baselines.
-To assess generalization, we evaluate the model's in-domain transferability on GenEval~\citep{ghosh2023geneval} which includes similar compositional challenges and WISE~\citep{niu2025wise} with knowledge-informed generation evaluation.
-Furthermore, we evaluate in broader, out-of-domain reasoning-informed capabilities on T2I-ReasonBench~\citep{sun2025t2i}, a benchmark containing complex prompts that require knowledge beyond the training distribution.
+For consistent and objective scoring across all generation benchmarks, we employ QwenVL-2.5-32B/QwenVL-2.5-72B~\cite{qwen2.5-vl} as the designated multimodal evaluator.
+It is crucial to clarify that these external models serve strictly as objective evaluation metrics (akin to accuracy in classification or mIoU in segmentation) and are completely excluded from our core self-rewarding training pipeline.
+We also report traditional metrics following prior work~\cite{chen2025blip3}.
+Our experiment begins with instruction data sourced from the T2I-CompBench training set~\cite{huang2023t2i}.
+For our primary evaluation, we use the standard split of the same benchmark to compare SRUM-enhanced models against leading T2I and UMM baselines.
+To assess generalization, we evaluate the model's in-domain transferability on GenEval~\cite{ghosh2023geneval}, which includes similar compositional challenges, and WISE~\cite{niu2025wise}, which evaluates knowledge-informed generation.
+Furthermore, we evaluate broader out-of-domain reasoning-informed capabilities on T2I-ReasonBench~\cite{sun2025t2i}, a benchmark containing complex prompts that require knowledge beyond the training distribution.